Updated: 23 October, 2020

 You can be tested on any facts contained in this testable section.
 Nobody can tell for sure which questions are going to appear on your test.
 So it is best to memorize all the content of the testable section.
 The test resource booklet has a lot of information to learn, so it can be a bit overwhelming.
 But there are efficient ways to prepare for your test.

 UPDATE: The Australian Citizenship Test has been recently revised: citizenship applicants who take the test on or after 15 November 2020 will sit the new Australian citizenship test which is based on the recently updated test resource booklet Australian Citizenship: Our Common Bond.

 Australian citizenship test preparation: step 1

-We recommend that you read the entire testable section once, without trying to memorize anything.
+We recommend that you read the entire testable section once, without trying to memorise anything.
 The goal is to give you a general idea of the test material.

 Australian citizenship test preparation: step 2

-Then, we find that the best way to memorize the content of the resource book is to study chapter by chapter.
-Don’t try to memorize the whole book at once.
+Then, we find that the best way to memorise the content of the test booklet is to study chapter by chapter.
+Don’t try to memorise the whole book at once.
 You should read chapter 1 (Part 1—Australia and its people), and then take a chapter 1 practice test.
 A chapter practice test is similar to the official citizenship test, but specific to a chapter.
 Our Complete Online Training Program provides unlimited chapter tests, but for now you can take a free chapter 1 test to see for yourself.
-The chapter tests are designed to help you memorize the resource book.
+The chapter tests are designed to help you memorise the test booklet.
 You can choose the number of questions per chapter test and the tests are not timed, so that you can learn at your own pace.

 Australian citizenship test preparation: step 3